ibm-cloud-docs/account/account_faq.md

   3. From the VPN subnets section, click the Edit icon ![Edit icon](../icons/icon_write.svg) to enter a new VPN password.
   5. Click **Apply**.

 ## How do I cancel my account?
 {: #cancelaccount}
 {: faq}

+We're sad to see you go!
+If there's any way we can assist you with your account before you go, reach out to us by contacting support.

+If you do decide to leave, how you cancel your account depends on your account type.
+You can check your account type by going to [Account settings](https://cloud.ibm.com/account/settings) and looking under Account Type.

-For Pay-As-You-Go or Subscription accounts, the quickest way to cancel your account is to contact us through [live chat](https://{DomainName}/unifiedsupport/supportcenter) or by calling 1-866-325-0045 and selecting the third option.
+* For Pay-As-You-Go or Subscription accounts, the quickest way to cancel your account is to contact us through [live chat](https://{DomainName}/unifiedsupport/supportcenter) or by calling 1-866-325-0045 and selecting the third option.
 Alternatively, you can open a support case.

-To cancel a Lite account, go to [Account settings](https://cloud.ibm.com/account/settings) and click **Deactivate account**.
+* To cancel a Lite account, go to [Account settings](https://cloud.ibm.com/account/settings) and click **Deactivate account**.

 ## How do I delete my account?
 {: #deleteaccount}